pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Options A and B described above may sometimes yield unresolved transactions.
 The most frequent cause for this is a mistyped or missing order number in the reference line. pretix allows you to resolve these transactions manually.
-Navigate to [Your organizer] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer" :fontawesome-solid-arrow-right: "Import bank data".
+If you have imported bank data on the organizer level, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer" :fontawesome-solid-arrow-right:, which lands you on the page titled "Import bank data".
+If you have imported bank data on the event level, navigate to [Your event] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer" :fontawesome-solid-arrow-right:, which lands you on the page titled "Import bank data".
+The process is the same from here on out.

 If there are unresolved transactions, they will be displayed on this page under a list titled "Unresolved transactions".
 For every transaction in this list, you have two options:
 Either you delete it by clicking the :btn-icon:fontawesome-solid-trash-can:: button, or you search for a matching order and assign the order code to the transaction.